 Want a boost up that fiendishly steep hill on your commute?
 Pedal assist electric bikes – a.k.a. e-bikes – are a type of urban bikes that have a motor you can switch on to add extra power as you pedal.
 Popular in Europe, these bikes make long commutes speedier and cut down on the sweat factor.
 If you’re biking with a friend who’s faster or fitter, the boost can also level the playing field.
 Fenders and smooth-rolling tires are the norm, and some have bike racks too.
 The range of each motor battery depends on the model.
 Some batteries are removable so you can bring it inside for charging.

 Best for: This is a broad category of bikes – you’ll find specific models designed for fitness and long rides like a Fondo, plus club rides, gravel and adventure riding, racing, cyclocross and even commuting.

 All road bikes have drop handlebars, so you can change hand and body positions for climbs or to reduce wind resistance.
-Most are designed for paved surfaces, so they have high-pressure tires for low rolling resistance, and a narrow gear range to reduce the gaps between gears.
+Most (but not all) are designed for paved surfaces, so they have high-pressure tires for low rolling resistance, and a narrow gear range to reduce the gaps between gears.
 The frame geometry changes depending on what they’re built for.

 Best for: Bike touring trips, bike camping getaways, taking three months off to ride coast-to-coast.
 Also make solid commuter bikes.